 Raw talent is important, but a great leader can maximize the talent they are working with and make everyone around them better.
 This is one of the biggest lessons (and goals) of executive coaching.

-Shifting back to Brady, one of the more interesting challenges he has tackled in his 20+ year career is to simply stay relevant off-the-field.
-Unlike many of the “older” quarterbacks, Brady has been able to evolve his star presence over the past two decades.
+Shifting back to Brady, one of the more interesting challenges he has tackled in his 20+ year career is simply staying relevant off the field.
+Unlike many of the “older” quarterbacks, Brady has evolved his star presence over the past two decades.

-If you have a look at his Instagram feed, it’s clear he can connect with multiple generations of football fans.
-Moreover, Brady can work well with less experienced players, something he has been praised for in Tampa Bay.
+If you look at his Instagram feed, it’s clear he can connect with multiple generations of football fans.
+Moreover, Brady can work well with less experienced players, which he has praised in Tampa Bay.